aak1247/pathfit/README.md

 Cli tool to translate path to fit current environment.

-- Supports WSL、Linux、Windows、MacOS etc，Especially can use windows path in wsl.
+- Supports WSL、MinGW、Windows(CMD) etc，Especially can use windows path in wsl.

 ## Install